marcuspaz/IntroCS2/index.md

 1. ArrayLists are not efficient as array, if running lots and lots of data it can slow down program.
 2. The square bracket notation for arrays is generally easier to use that the < > notation for ArrayLists.
 3. **ArrayLists can only contain objets as element** You can declare an ArrayList to contain primitive types like int, double, boolean, char. etc.
 ---
+# Iterators:

+Changes to SLL:

+The first line now looks like this:

+`public class SLL <T>  implements Iterable<T> {

+The following method is added to SLL:
+''public Iterator <T> iterator(){
+return new SLLiterator();
+}`

+SLL now includes an inner class called SLLIterator:

+SLLIterator maintains an instance variable called current that keeps track of which Node value to return next SLlIterator has a constructor, a hasNext() method and a next() method SLLIterator has remove() but optional (will implement in lab)

+---